icedbee/BFS-DFS-A-Path-Planning/README.md

 # BFS-DFS-A-Path-Planning
-A project for my COSC 423 class
+A project for my COSC 423 class.